-This course is for people who want skills in project management that could be applied in business or other environments.
-It has been developed with materials that are of particular use and relevance to people who work or are involved in the community and voluntary sector although the knowledge gained is applicable to any sector.
-Assessment is by a short multiple choice exam.
+The course for people who want to gain skills in project management that could be applied in business or other environments.
+It has been developed with materials that are of particular use and relevance to people who work or are involved in Civil Society Organisations although the knowledge gained is applicable to any sector.
+Assessment for your Certificate is by a short online multiple choice exam.

 The course syllabus details are available on the Association for Project Management website www.apm.org.uk.
 Students may wish to take the Starter course prior to the Introductory Certificate and, to complement it, they may also wish to enrol on a project management software course, MS Project.

 If you wish to take the Introductory Certificate without taking the Starter course, you will first need to complete a pre course assessment form.
 Download the form here in word format

 Who is this course for

 A course is for people who wish to take the first step in learning Project Management.
 It gives an understanding of the basic philosophy of Project Management and offers an internationally recognised qualification.
 Students may wish to take the short Project Management Starter course as a prelininary to this course and the Introduction to MS Project computing course afterwards.
 The content and delivery of this course at the Mary Ward Centre is aimed at people working in Civil Society Organisations but the knowledge and skills gained are transferable.